Coastal Flooding (Edexcel IGCSE Geography)

 Two methods are used to help forecast coastal flooding:

-Past records (diaries, newspapers, government/council records etc)
+Records of past events (diaries, newspapers, government/council records etc.)

 These will identify areas that are at high risk of flooding and their frequency

-Modern technology - GIS, satellite and computer monitoring, weather stations (local and national) etc
+Modern technology - GIS, satellite and computer monitoring, weather stations (local and national) etc..

-These allow for forecasting and tracking potential hazard events i.e.
+These allow for forecasting and tracking potential hazard events

-Tropical storms - track the storm's path and associated storm surge
+Tracking a tropical storm's path and associated storm surge

-Both these methods of forecasting help officials to say when and where the event will occur
+These methods of forecasting help officials to say when and where the event will occur

 It indicates the possible strength and scale of the flooding, and the likelihood of damage and death